mainflux/docs/docs/platform-management.md

 }
 ```

-You can specify `offset` and `limit` parameters in order to fetch specific group of things.
+You can specify `offset` and `limit` parameters in order to fetch a specific group of things.
 In that case, your request should look like:

 ```bash
 curl -s -S -i --cacert docker/ssl/certs/ca.crt -H "Authorization: <user_auth_token>" https://localhost/things?offset=0&limit=5
 ```

 You can specify `name` and/or `metadata` parameters in order to fetch specific group of things.
-When specifiying metadata you can specify just a part of the metadata json you want to match
+When specifying metadata you can specify just a part of the metadata JSON you want to match.

 ```bash
 curl -s -S -i --cacert docker/ssl/certs/ca.crt -H "Authorization: <user_auth_token>" https://localhost/things?offset=0&limit=5&metadata={"serial":"123456"}